dhaan-ish/Wizzers/README.md

 # Revolutionizing Fashion with AI Outfit Recommendation, Outfit Generation, Virtual Try-On, and Fashion Chatbot! 👗🤖

-👗✨ Experience the future of fashion with stylist AI, where innovation meets style.
+👗✨ Experience the future of fashion with **Stylist AI**, where innovation meets style.
 Our cutting-edge platform revolutionizes your wardrobe by offering personalized outfit recommendations and generating unique ensembles tailored just for you.
 Explore our virtual try-on feature to visualize your perfect look effortlessly.
 Engage in fashion-forward conversations and get expert styling advice with our AI-powered chatbot.
-Elevate your fashion game with stylist AI and discover a new era of effortless elegance. 🌟🤖
+Elevate your fashion game with Stylist AI and discover a new era of effortless elegance. 🌟🤖

-# stylist Ai : Five Models
+# Stylist Ai : Five Models

  1. [Text-To-Outfit-Generator 📝👗](#Text-To-Outfit-Generator)
  2. [Human-Detection 👤🚀](#Human-Detection)